singeev/BankEmulation/README.md

 ```
 After that you should check your DB's URL in DataSource settings in my code, to adapt in to your particular environment.</br>

-You need to have runnig instance of a Tomcat web-server to deploy application you will get on the next step.
+You need to have running instance of a Tomcat web-server to deploy application you will get on the next step.

 Finally, you need to assemble WAR file with `mvn clean install` command in your terminal.
-Before that you need to ensure that tests in [this test class: LoadIntegtationTest.java](https://github.com/singeev/LoyaltyPlantBank/blob/master/src/test/java/com/singeev/bank/tests/LoadIntegtationTest.java) has `@Ignored` annotation!
-This test loads running web site you haven't run yet.
+Before that you need to ensure that tests in [this test class: LoadIntegrationTest.java](https://github.com/singeev/LoyaltyPlantBank/blob/master/src/test/java/com/singeev/bank/tests/LoadIntegrationTest.java) has `@Ignored` annotation!
+This test loads running web site you haven't run yet.</br>
+Other option to skip tests during maven building is to run it with command `mvn clean install -Dmaven.test.skip=true`

 **Summarize install and run**:
 - two MySQL data bases (mybank and mybanktest) with one table (accounts) in each;